AEW Collision lineup: The lineup for Saturday's show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

+-“House of Black” Malakai Black, Brody King, and Buddy Matthews vs. Daniel Garcia and “FTR” Dax Harwood and Cash Wheeler in an elimination cage match

-Powell’s POV: Collision will be live on Saturday from St. Louis, Missouri at Chaifetz Arena.
+Powell’s POV: Collision will be live on Saturday from Bossier City, Louisiana at Brookshire Grocery Arena.
 The show airs on TNT at 7CT/8ET.
-I will be out on Saturday night, so we will not have a live review.
-Don Murphy’s report will be available late Saturday night.
-Will Pruett’s exclusive audio review of Collision will be available for Dot Net Members (including our Patreon patrons) on Friday night or Saturday morning.
+We will not have a live review of Collision because I will be covering the Royal Rumble event.
+Don Murphy’s Collision report will be available after the show.
+Will Pruett has the night off, so my exclusive audio review of Collision will be available for Dot Net Members (including our Patreon patrons) on Sunday morning.

 Be the first to comment